GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-12-06 18:35:58 IST
+This content is dynamically generated in Indian Time (IST): 2024-12-06 19:04:42 IST

 Current Weather in Coimbatore:
-Temperature: 28.88 °C
+Temperature: 26.88 °C
-Condition: few clouds
+Condition: haze